- Sink your toes into the powder-soft white sands of Hyams Beach.

 In Yarram seek out the stunning Heesco murals, painted by world-renowned street and silo artist Heesco Khosnaran.

-Known locally as ‘the Prom’ this is one of Victoria’s of most beloved national parks, and aside from being its largest coastal wilderness area, it’s easy to see why this incredibly special place holds such allure.
+Continue on to ‘the Prom’, one of Victoria’s of most beloved national parks, and aside from being its largest coastal wilderness area, it’s easy to see why this incredibly special place holds such allure.
 Against a spectacular backdrop of native Australia bush, which coincidently gives shelter to a wealth of native wildlife, you’ll find a labyrinth of walking trails crisscrossing their way through shady fern gullies and eucalypt forest.
 Granite-speckled hills and huge boulders line secluded beaches with dreamy names like Squeaky Beach, Waterloo Bay and Fairy Cove.
 Alongside the walking and the wildlife, a wilderness cruise alongside dolphins and seal colonies is one of the Prom’s must-do experiences.

 Day 8: Wilsons Promontory – Phillip Island